BICEPP - Helping Businesses Become Disaster Resilient

 City of Los Angeles - Emergency Management Department

 With approximately 4 million residents and 400,000 business firms, the City of Los Angeles Emergency Management Department (EMD) has the enormous task of planning and preparing all City departments, residents and businesses for man-made and natural emergencies, as well as coordinating subsequent response, recovery and mitigation efforts.
-Our Department Strategic Plan (click here to download) works to resolve the challenges in emergency management.
+We work to resolve the challenges in emergency management.
 Our goals are designed to be specific, measurable, achievable, relevant and time-bound (SMART).

 Los Angeles Emergency Management Department (EMD) Operations Links...